Teaching with Enthusiasm, Willingness to Play and Experimental Attitude

 An interview with Mark Williams, Head of the Creative Faculty at BSB

 Mark Williams joined the British School of Bucharest in 2006 and is now Head of the Creative Faculty.
-Mark graduated with a First-Class BA in Fine Art from the University of Exeter School of Art and Design, followed by an MA from Chelsea School of Art and a PGCE (Postgraduate Certificate in Education) from Brighton University.
+Mark graduated with a First-Class BA in Fine Arts from the University of Exeter School of Art and Design, followed by an MA from Chelsea School of Art and a PGCE (Postgraduate Certificate in Education) from Brighton University.
 He previously worked as an exhibition coordinator, curator and freelance illustrator.
 Now a teacher and inspiration for his pupils, Mark continues to create art.

 I don’t remember getting into Art.
 I saw art in school as something static to be learned, understood and emulated rather than invented.
 I didn’t realise that my creativity was an artistic process.
 One of my earliest memories was when, at 16 years old, my parents went away for a holiday leaving me ‘home alone’.
 I removed as much furniture from the house as possible, placing it in a giant tower on the lawn.
-I took the lamps, torches and Christmas lights and covered the structure in them, trailing cables across damp grass.
+I took the lamps, torches and Christmas lights and covered the structure in them, trailing cables across the damp grass.
 Once dark, I placed speakers and turned on the music and the lights.

 How did you decide on BSB?